 Shifting:Stage Nuremberg

-On Tuesday, 23 June 2026, the Shifting:Stage Nuremberg becomes a platform for forward‑looking teaching and learning concepts.
-As part of the festival track “Innovative Learning”, participants can expect inspiring insights into the latest research findings and innovative educational approaches.
+On Tuesday, 23 June 2026, the Shifting:Stage Nuremberg became a platform for forward‑looking teaching and learning concepts.
+As part of the festival track “Innovative Learning”, participants got inspiring insights into the latest research findings and innovative educational approaches.

-The partner stage in Nuremberg is organised jointly by the Technische Hochschule Nürnberg Georg Simon Ohm (the Ohm) and the Technical University of Nuremberg (UTN).
+The partner stage in Nuremberg was organised jointly by the Technische Hochschule Nürnberg Georg Simon Ohm (Ohm) and the University of Technology Nuremberg (UTN).

 Keynotes